Accessibility for Multi-Unit Housing

-Building codes, such as the 2015 International Building Code with referenced ICC A117.1-2009, typically have additional requirements and/ or more stringent requirements than the FHA.
+Building codes, such as the International Building Code with referenced ICC A117.1-2009 technical standards, typically have additional requirements and/ or more stringent requirements than the FHA.
 Some states such as California have adopted their own codes or significant revisions to the model codes.
 For developers who build apartments in multiple states, it is risky to assume that what is compliant in one state will comply in another state.

 - E&A has FHA / Accessibility Consulting experience in 31 states (and counting) to include:

 Washington, California, Arizona, Idaho, Nevada, Colorado, Utah, Missouri, Illinois, Michigan, Wisconsin, Texas, Tennessee, Louisiana, Oregon, Florida, North Carolina, Georgia, Tennessee, Massachusetts, Hawaii, Virginia, and more.

 - We have worked with multiple Model Codes including the 2003 - 2021 IBC, earlier UBC, SBC, & BOCA, and unique State Statutory accessibility requirements.
 There are unique "home grown" codes in many states such as CA, IL, FL, GA and others, with which we are experienced.